Deniz (surname)

 Déniz or Deniz (also written Denis in some parts of South America, see Denis) is a Spanish-Portuguese surname derived from the French surname De Niz.
-Deniz, although of different origin, is also Turkish name.
+Deniz, although of different origin, is also a Turkish name.

 People with Déniz surnames of Spanish-Portuguese origin can be found mostly in the Canary Islands, Azores, Madeira and in the Americas (USA, Cuba, etc.).

 De Niz in French, Spanish and Portuguese means "from Niz", where Niz is a defunct spelling variation of the name of the French city Nice.
 De Nice was written Déniz in Spanish and Portuguese.
 People bearing that surname in Spain and Portugal and their descendants have the surname with French roots.
 Alternatively, the Portuguese surname deNiz means "from the be-giN'ing", intricately related with the End.

 Deniz can refer to the following people: